emews/emews-project-creator/README.md

 * `ppn` - the number of processes per node to allocate to the workflow job

 A sample EQR configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/eqr.yaml).

+In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqr template will also install the source for EQ/R EMEWS Swift-t extension in `ext/EQ-R/src`.
+The extension needs to be compiled before it can be used.
+See `ext/EQ-R/src/README.md` for compilation instructions.

 For additional explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)